Intro to Mesh Integrity

 Floating Edges - Edges not belonging to any face

-T-Junctions - Three edges meeting at one point (hidden holes)
+T-Junctions - Three edges meeting at one point (hidden unintentional holes)

 Bow-Tie Vertices - Vertices where faces don't form proper surface

-Edges with 3+ faces - Edges shared by more than two faces
+Edges with 3+ faces - Edges shared by more than two faces, similar to bow tie verts

-Interior Faces/Edges - Wormhole geometry inside mesh (non-manifold type)
+Interior Faces/Edges - Wormhole geometry inside mesh connecting one outside to another outside (non-manifold type)

 Vertex Problems